xtexx/central/docs/user/issue-pull-request-templates.md

 ## Syntax for issue config

-This is a example for a issue config file
+This is an example for an issue config file

 ```yaml
 blank_issues_enabled: true